Signs of Capsular Contracture After Breast Augmentation?

 Some patients have had some softening of the encapsulation using the medication Singular, which is an anti-leucotriene.
 Add an anti-prostaglandin to that, such as Aleve, and you may have some relief.
 We have used a natural Vitamin E complex with some relief through the years as well.
 Good luck.

-Capsular contracture following breast implants
+Capsular contracture in breast augmentation

 Signs of Capsular Contracture after Breast Augmentation?